stephenjayakar/emacs/README.md

 * use-package : need this to get all the other dependencies!  just `package-install` it.

 # outside of emacs dependencies
+Highkey assumes you're using MacOSX.
+Sorry.

+Other dependencies:
 * fzf
 * TODO: pbcopy (should probably make this os-agnostic soon)